 William A. Schabas is professor of international law at Middlesex University London, professor of international criminal law and human rights at Leiden University and emeritus professor of human rights law at the National University of Ireland Galway.
 He is the author of many books and articles on the abolition of capital punishment, genocide, human rights and the international criminal tribunals.
 Professor Schabas was a member of the Sierra Leone Truth and Reconciliation Commission and Chairman of the UN Commission of Inquiry on the 2014 Gaza Conflict.
 He is an Officer of the Order of Canada, a member of the Royal Irish Academy and holds several honorary doctorates.
-He is the author of more than twenty books dealing in whole or in part with international human rights law.
-He has also published more than 350 articles in academic journals. and is editor-in-chief of Criminal Law Forum, the quarterly journal of the International Society for the Reform of Criminal Law

-Interview: Prof. Jeffrey Kirchmeier CUNY School of Law, United States
+Interview: Prof. Jeffrey Kirchmeier

+CUNY School of Law, United States